My Transition to Veganism

 I’ve always empathized with our non-human brethren, finding more similarities between us than differences.
 I’ve also always hated to see anyone, no matter how small, suffer unnecessarily.

 At the end of the documentary they showed that “Diet for a New America” was available in book form.
 Once I got a copy I read it almost straight through.
 I could not put it down.
-The subject matter was sometimes painful to read but Robbins also added lots inspiring stories of animals and their unique situations and personalities which are incredible and uplifting, to balance things out.
+The subject matter was sometimes painful to read but Robbins also added lots inspiring stories of animals and their unique situations and personalities that are incredible and uplifting, to balance things out.

 I remember how angry I felt that we are so misinformed in our culture about the ramifications of a meat-based diet.
 The four food groups were even created by the meat and dairy industries to train us as children to eat more of their products.
 They provide free “educational tools” to schools, like food pyramid (their bogus, self-serving version of it) posters, etc.